 One must not cheat anyone, not even the world of its victory.

-This appendix provides additional information about Lemizh culture which you might need for translation.
-Here you can learn about the clock, the calendar, units of measurement, the constellations of the celestial sphere, and a fair bit about pragmatics.
+This appendix provides additional information about the Lemizh world which you might need for translation.
+Here you can learn about the clock, the calendar, units of measurement, and the constellations of the celestial sphere.
+The mathematics page is very sketchy.

-There are also two sample texts: the inevitable Babel Text and a native Lemizh legend, which is still under construction.
+There is also a fair bit of information on the pragmatics of the Lemizh language, as well as two sample texts: the inevitable Babel Text and a native Lemizh legend.
 And you can download the Lemizh Royal Flag or the Lemizh Civil Flag for your screensaver or desktop.

 |Waldaiic||hl||hr||ň||n||k̮||h||ḫ||ks||c||č||ps, ψ§||pš, ψ̌§||j||ǰ||gh||dh||bh||kh||th||ph|

-* In Greek and Heptengian, γ before another γ, κ, ξ, χ or χ̓ (the latter only in Heptengian) is pronounced /ŋ/.
+* In Greek and Vitelian, γ before another γ, κ, ξ, χ or χ̓ (the latter only in Vitelian) is pronounced /ŋ/.
 For transliteration purposes, γ is always /ɡ/ and γ̣ is /ŋ/.

 ‡ Greek writes /h/ with a ῾ (dasia) placed above the following vowel (ἁ ἑ etc.), while the letter ϲ is used for /h/ in all other languages and in transliteration.